hooligapps/howoldareyou-client/README.md

 # Age Verification Client Library

+For using the verification service, both client-side and server-side solutions required.
+Client-side part is to be integrated in your client code, it should work with server-side part on your server, which sends s2s requests to the verification service (it acts as a proxy for the client side, and handles all the communication with the verification service).
-This library provides a client-side (JavaScript) and server-side (Python) solution for integrating an age verification service into your application.
+This library provides a client-side (JavaScript) and server-side (Python) solution for integrating our verification service into your application.

 ## Installation

 ### Python (Server-side)

-Place the `age_verifier` directory into your Python project.
+Place the contents of the `server/python` directory into your Python project (e.g. as `age_verifier`).
 Then, install the required dependencies:

 ```bash
 pip install -r requirements.txt